 It's easy to tell that Raptor steering wheels are superior to stock F-150 steering wheels.
-They’re heated, made of better quality materials (i.e. leather), easier to steer, and more comfortable to grip.
+They’re heated, made of better quality materials (i.e. leather), and more comfortable to grip.

-Until Ford finally wises up and starts installing Raptor steering wheels in all their F-150s, the only way we can enjoy the Raptor's amazing steering wheel without actually buying a Raptor is to perform a swap.
+We're waiting for Ford to wise up and start installing Raptor steering wheels in all their F-150s.
+Until then, the only way to enjoy the Raptor steering wheel without buying a Raptor is to perform a swap.
 Good news - it's actually pretty easy!

 Parts You May Need to Get

-The existing parts in your stock F-150 steering wheel may not work with your new Raptor steering wheel, but it depends on how old both of your steering wheels are.
+The existing parts in your stock F-150 steering wheel may not work with your new Raptor steering wheel.
+It depends on how old both of your steering wheels are.
 You may need to get replacement parts to make your Raptor steering wheel compatible with your F-150.
 We recommend getting the following replacement parts:

 - Control buttons